Skip to content

 Initializes a new project with full spec-driven scaffolding.

 What it does: 1.
-Structured questioning about what you're building, why, and for whom 2.
+Structured questioning about what you're building, why, and for whom (standard: 4 exchanges; --deep: extended questioning until full shared understanding) 2.
 Domain research: stack recommendations, architecture patterns, pitfalls 3.
 Writes AGENTS.md, .planning/PROJECT.md, .planning/REQUIREMENTS.md 4.
 Proposes a phase-by-phase ROADMAP.md for your approval

 When to use: Start of any new project, greenfield or brownfield (after /map-codebase).